Eucaa/Sailor-Moon-Memory-Card-Game/README.md

    script.js file.
 The image tag needed a src attribute to get through the validtor so it was given the hash as source.
 2. Had some issues with the re-sizing of the tiles on smaller devices.
 Since these kind of games are not made for small mobile devices, I kept iPad size in mind as the smallest easy accesible play-size.
 3. The syntax order of the script.js file was re-adjusted in accordance to the jslint validator.
 If a match was made the matched cards were still able to get clicked.
 This has been resolved by turning off the connected CSS animation class.
+4. There is a complication with showing the correct font-family ("Great Vibes") as title when opening the game in Firefox.
+I have tried to fix this by using the "@font-face" rule, but this did not seem to resolve the issue as of yet.
+   A better solution must be found later.
+5. I have received an overall positive outcome on the test by my friends regarding the game's functionality.
+The game appears to be fun and easy to play.
+Reactiveness is good when playing the game normally (no stress testing).
+   An additional option to add might be to cancel out the "how-to-play" pop-up when the stage has already been played once.

 ### Deployment
 The project was developed using the AWS IDE.
 New features or changes made to the code, were added and committed to the local repository.